AdamEssenmacher/MemoryToolkit.Maui/README.md

 By default, `TearDownBehavior` calls MAUI's built-in `DisconnectHandlers()` extension when a view appears to be done.
 This is the least destructive V2 strategy and does not clear managed references such as `BindingContext`, `Content`, or `Parent`.

 ### Phase 2) Optional compartmentalization
 When `Strategy="Compartmentalize"` is set, the behavior also clears binding contexts and removes references each view has to other views.
-It does this by setting certain properties to null (such as `ItemsSource`, `Content`, and `Parent`), clearing MAUI behaviors, gesture recognizers, and formatted text spans, and calling `ClearLogicalChildren()`.
+It does this by setting certain properties to null (such as `ItemsSource`, item templates, `Content`, and `Parent`), clearing MAUI behaviors, gesture recognizers, and formatted text spans, and calling `ClearLogicalChildren()`.
 If this step fails to remove references to other objects, the leak can still spread.

 ### Phase 3) Per-control cleanup hook
 In `Compartmentalize` mode, `TearDownBehavior.OnTearDown` runs before each element's handler is disconnected.
 Use this only for targeted control state cleanup that is safe to run when the view is done.